azzlack/Sentinel.OAuth/README.md

 {
     public async Task<ClaimsPrincipal> AuthenticateUserWithPasswordAsync(string username, string password) {
-        // Return an authenticated principal if the username matches the password if (username == password)
+        // Just return an authenticated principal with the username as name if the username matches the password if (username == password)
         {
             return new ClaimsPrincipal(new ClaimsIdentity(new List<Claim>() { new Claim(ClaimTypes.Name, username) }, AuthenticationType.OAuth));